Victoza is a powerful weight loss medication that actually works…

 Victoza does 2 things to help with Leptin resistance:

-2. It attenuates the increase of leptin levels that is seen after patients lose weight.
+2. It attenuates the increase in leptin levels (11) that is seen after patients lose weight.
 That means you get to keep OFF the weight that you lost.

 Most people following the calorie in calorie out model of weight loss will have no doubt noticed that they might be able to lose some weight initially but it almost always comes back over time.